 First-year students tend to get nervous about the first week of school, so let us ease your anxiety.
-Orientation week is filled with excitement and new beginnings!
+Orientation week (a.k.a. frosh week and welcome week) is filled with excitement and new beginnings!
 Along with tons of learning to do, there’s also a bunch of activities to partake in.
 What should you expect during Orientation Week?

-All right, it’s time to move.
-This may sound like a tedious, laboring job BUT you can decorate your area however you want and make it yours.
+Moving may sound like a tedious, labouring job BUT that’s only because it totally is!
+On the bright side, you can decorate your area however you want and make it your own.
 String up some twinkly lights and fluff out those cozy blankets for a warm and welcoming atmosphere.
 If you’re in need of ideas, check out Dorm Room Decor: Decorating Your Student Living Space.
 Basically, this is your fresh start to have a clean slate and begin anew.

 You’ll Bond With New Friends Over The Weirdest Things

 Seriously.
 My best friend and I bonded over a shared admiration for our attractive TA.
 Even today, we still look back on those days and laugh.
 So whether you find yourself bonding over a love of tea, country music, Gilmore Girls, digestive cookies, makeup choices or whatever else you’re into—there’s always someone out there who loves that stuff just as much as you do.
 And you’re randomly going to find them in that first week.

 This one’s inevitable.
 Whether it’s your toothbrush, notebooks, or face wash, you’re bound to forget something that’s absolutely essential.
 And you’ll need to go out and replace it.
 When I first moved into my dorm room, my roommate forgot her pillow.
 Luckily I had two so I could share until she got hers back.
 You never know what you’ll forget until it’s too late!